exclamaforte/diode/diode_common/README.md

 When making changes to shared functionality:

 1. Update the code in `diode_common`
-2. Test with both `diode` and `diode-models` to ensure compatibility
+2. Test with both `diode` and `diode_models` to ensure compatibility
 3. Update version numbers as needed

 ## Installation

-This package is automatically included when installing either `diode` or `diode-models`.
+This package is automatically included when installing either `diode` or `diode_models`.
 It is not intended to be installed separately.